Special Event Permitting Process

-- Inquire for available space for Special Events (If you are inquiring about a building rental please contact the venue directly.
-If you are inquiring for shelters, please call the Shelter Reservation Office at (813) 274-8184.)
+If you are inquiring about a building rental, contact the facility directly.
+If you are inquiring about picnic shelters, call the Shelter Reservation Office at 813-274-8184.

-- Complete the application in its entirety and submit the application and $50 processing fee within the Special Event Filing Deadlines listed below:
+- Complete the application in its entirety and submit it with a $50 processing fee within the Special Event Filing Deadlines listed below:

-- Not less than 60 days prior to the first proposed event date for an event that occurs solely in a park and does not require any city services or street closure
+- A minimum of 60 days prior to the first proposed event date for an event that occurs solely in a park and does not require any street closure.

-- Not less than 90 days for any event requiring street closures, city services or City of Tampa Temporary Alcohol Use Application
+- A minimum of 90 days for any event requiring street closures, city services, and/or alcohol.

 - Depending on the type of event, the applicant may be required to obtain additional permits.

-- Upon final approval and review by the Event Manager, a permit is issued that includes certain conditions and/or restrictions for which the applicant will be responsible to meet.
+- Upon final approval and review by the Event Coordinator, a permit is issued that includes certain conditions and/or restrictions for which the applicant will be responsible to meet.

-- Submission of a Special Event or Facility Use Application constitutes a request to use park space for the purpose of an event and does not guarantee event approval.
+- A submitted Special Event or Facility Use Application does not guarantee event approval.

 - Incomplete applications will not be processed.

-- A completed application must include a highly detailed concept site plan plus any auxiliary permit application forms and planning documents.
+- A detailed site plan plus any auxiliary permit application forms and planning documents must be included.

-The Office of Special Events will assign an Event Manager to each applicant upon receipt of the Special Event Application.
-The Event Manager will assist the applicant through the entire permitting process and will act as a liaison for all required city services.
-The Event Manager will schedule a pre-event meeting with the applicants and all applicable city departments to review the Special Event Application, site plan and timelines.
+The Office of Special Events assigns an Event Coordinator to each Special Event.
+The Event Coordinator assists the event planner/organizer through the entire permitting process.
+The Event Coordinator acts as a liaison for all required city services.
+A pre-event meeting will review the site plan and timelines.

-A security/damage deposit may be required for all events.
-The deposit will be refunded upon verification by city staff that the rental area has been returned to a condition similar to that prior to use.
-In the event of damages, the applicant will be responsible for all costs associated with damages to park facilities, equipment, furnishings, grounds and right-of-ways, including by not limited to labor, materials and equipment required to complete repairs.
+A security/damage deposit is required for all events.
+The deposit will be refunded upon verification by city staff that the rental area is in a condition like before use.
+Applicants are responsible for all costs associated with damages to park facilities, equipment, furnishings, grounds, and right-of-ways.
+This includes but is not limited to labor, materials, and equipment required to complete repairs.

 Event Cancellation or Postponement

-The City of Tampa may cancel or postpone an event without prior notice for any condition affecting the public health or safety of the City or any condition that would place facilities, grounds or other natural resources at risk of damage or destruction if the event were permitted to take place.
+The City of Tampa may cancel or postpone an event without notice for any condition affecting the public health or safety of the City.
+This condition may risk damage to or destruction of facilities, grounds, or other natural resources.

 Denial or Rejection of a Special Event Permit Application